Matthew 23:37-39

 Rejected mercy leaves Jerusalem desolate until she recognizes the blessed King she refused.

-38 Behold, your house is left to you desolate.
+38 Look, your house is left to you desolate.

-39 For I tell you, you will not see me from now on, until you say, ‘Blessed is he who comes in the name of the Lord!’ ”
+39 For I tell you that you will not see Me again until you say, ‘Blessed is He who comes in the name of the Lord.’”

 Rejected mercy leaves Jerusalem desolate until she recognizes the blessed King she refused.